 - 1. A minimum of three complete copies of the thesis.
-Each copy must be submitted in a separate envelope. - A signed, original approval sheet included with each copy of the thesis.
+Each copy must be submitted in a separate envelope. - 2.
+A signed, original approval sheet included with each copy of the thesis.
 An approval sheet must also be included in any personal copy. - 3.
 A receipt showing payment of binding fees (for the three required and any personal copies) paid to the Business Office.
 The receipt may be a copy of the original. - 4.
 A completed microfilm agreement form. - 5.
 One additional copy of the title page. - 6.
 One additional copy of the abstract page.

 The thesis will only be accepted if all the above items are submitted.

-Students who wish to apply for registration of a claim of a U.S. Copyright, should submit a check or money order in the amount indicated on the Microfilm Agreement Form.
-This check should be made out to University Microfilms, Inc.
+Students who wish to apply for registration of a claim of a U.S. Copyright should submit a check or money order in the amount indicated on the Microfilm Agreement Form.